 Unwelcome Sexual Contact

-Sexual assault is any type of sexual contact or behavior that occurs by force or without the consent of the recipient of the unwanted sexual activity.
-Sexual assault includes rape as well as other forms of sexual assault.
+Unwelcome sexual contact is any type of sexual contact or behavior that occurs by force or without the consent of the recipient of the unwanted sexual activity.
+Unwelcome sexual contact includes rape as well as other forms of sexual assault.
 Rape is the non-consensual penetration of any orifice with any object.
-Other forms of sexual assault include attempted rape, fondling, and other physical sexual activity that occurs without consent.
+Other forms of unwelcome sexual contact include attempted rape, fondling, and other physical sexual activity that occurs without consent.
 For definitions of consent, including force, coercion, and incapacitation, see the first section of this document, entitled “Consent”.

-When sexual assault occurs within the context of a sexual and/or intimate relationship, it may constitute intimate partner violence.
+When unwelcome sexual contact occurs within the context of a sexual and/or intimate relationship, it may constitute intimate partner violence.

 Intimate Partner Violence